p-matedenicolas/homelab-dev-vagrant/virtualbox/README.md

 ## Setup

+There is an ssh directory for ease of use, just set the public key there to ssh into the machines

 There is an [example config file](config.yaml.example) you can rename to ```config.yaml``` and adapt to your needs

 The following variables can be configured